Ariana Grande: Achievements

-Grande has won two Grammy Awards, one Brit Award, thirteen MTV Video Music Awards (the fifth-most wins among women), three MTV Europe Music Awards, and three American Music Awards.
-She has received 42 Billboard Music Award nominations and won 2 in 2019, including Top Female Artist.
+Grande has won three Grammy Awards, one Brit Award, thirteen MTV Video Music Awards (the fifth-most wins among women), three MTV Europe Music Awards, and three American Music Awards.
+She has received forty-two Billboard Music Award nominations and won two in 2019, including Top Female Artist.
 Grande has won eleven Nickelodeon Kids' Choice Awards, including one in 2014 for Favorite TV Actress for her performance on Sam & Cat, and one in 2025 for Favorite Movie Actress for her performance in Wicked.
-She has three People's Choice Awards.
+She has received three People's Choice Awards.
 In 2014, she received the Breakthrough Artist of the Year Award from the Music Business Association and Best Newcomer at the Bambi Awards.
 She has won six iHeartRadio Music Awards and twelve Teen Choice Awards.
-She was named Billboard Women in Music's Rising Star in 2014 and Woman of the Year in 2018, the greatest pop star of 2019, with honorable mentions in 2014 and 2018; and the most successful female artist to debut in the 2010s by Billboard.
-Grande was named as one of the ten best-selling global recording artists of 2018, 2019, and 2020 by the International Federation of the Phonographic Industry (IFPI), being the highest-ranked woman of 2018 (number eight).
-The IFPI ranked her as 2024's eleventh-best-selling recording artist globally.
-For acting, Grande has been nominated for an Academy Award, Golden Globe, Critics' Choice award, BAFTA Award, Screen Actors Guild Award, and Satellite Award.
+She was named Billboard Women in Music's Rising Star in 2014 and Woman of the Year in 2018, the greatest pop star of 2019, with honorable mentions in 2014 and 2018; the year-end Top Female Artist of 2017 and 2019; and the most successful female artist to debut in the 2010s by Billboard.
+She was ranked sixth among women (twelfth overall) on the magazine's decade-end Top Artists Chart for the 2010s.
+Billboard also ranked her as the sixth-greatest pop star of 2024, 78th on the "Greatest of All Time Hot 100 Artists" chart, and 19th on their "Top Artists of the 21st Century" list.
+Grande was named one of the ten best-selling global recording artists of 2018, 2019, and 2020 by the International Federation of the Phonographic Industry (IFPI), being the highest-ranked woman of 2018 (number eight).
+The IFPI ranked her as 2024 and 2025's eleventh-best-selling recording artist globally.
+For acting, Grande has won a Satellite Award; she has been nominated for an Academy Award, two Golden Globe Awards, two Critics' Choice Awards, three Actor Awards, and a BAFTA Award.
+In 2025, she received the Rising Star award at the 36th Palm Springs International Film Festival.
+Grande was also nominated for a Primetime Emmy Award as a principal performer/host of Wicked: One Wonderful Night.